nuagenetworks/monostack-example/README.md

 Click on `Create`.

-### Create a the attributes for Location
+#### Create a the attributes for location

 Select the newly created *Location* specification.
 Select the `Attributes` tab, then click the `+` button to add a new attribute.
 Enter the following values:

 - Name: `address`
 - Description: `The address of the location.`

 Click `Create`.

-Create a second one:
+Create a second one with the following values:

 - Name: `name`
 - Description: `The name of the location.`

 Click `Create`.

-Now select the newly created `name` attribute, and on the right hand editor, scroll down to find and enable the checkbox `required`.
-Then click on the `Update` button at the bottom.
+Now select the newly created `name` attribute, and on the right hand side editor, scroll down to find and enable the checkbox named `required`.

-### Attach it to the root API
+Then click on the `Update` button at the bottom to save the changes.

+#### Make the location a root level api

-On the Specifications, select the one named `root`.
-Then select the tab `Children APIs`.
-Click the `+` button to add a new children API:
+From the Specifications list, select the one named `root`.
+Then select the `Children APIs` tab.
+Click the `+` button to add a new children api:

 - Relationship Type: `Parent/Child relationship`
-- Specification: Click on the paper clip to select the newly created `location` specification
+- Specification: Click on the paper clip and select the newly created `location` specification
 - Operations (all default):
     - Allow Retrieval: checked
     - Allow Creation: checked